Nickwasused/tor-stealth-snowflake/README.md

 	wsProtocol = this.WSS_ENABLED ? 'wss' : 'ws';
 	url = this.buildUrl(wsProtocol, addr.host, addr.port, '/', params);
 	ws = new WebSocket(url);
-	/*
-	'User agents can use this as a hint for how to handle incoming binary data: if the attribute is set to 'blob', it is safe to spool it to disk, and if it is set to 'arraybuffer', it is likely more efficient to keep the data in memory.'
-	*/

 	ws.binaryType = 'arraybuffer';
 	return ws;
   }